Workflow

 Martini canvas notes

-- The canonical portrait is one image node with many downstream connections — drop once, anchor everywhere; never duplicate the source.
+- The canonical reference is one image node with many downstream connections — drop once, anchor everywhere; never duplicate the source.

-- Flux Kontext takes the locked portrait as a reference slot and edits around it, so outfit and expression changes do not regenerate the face.
+- Flux Kontext takes the locked portrait as a reference slot and edits around it, so outfit, pose, and expression changes do not regenerate the face — that is the face-preservation mechanic these queries want.

-- Vidu accepts up to seven character reference images on its node, so a turnaround sheet plus the master portrait gives the strongest cross-shot identity.
+- Vidu accepts multiple character reference images on its node, so the character sheet plus the master portrait gives the strongest cross-shot identity carry into video.

-- The sequence builder previews continuity on the canvas; identity drift is visible in the preview before you commit to NLE export.
+- The sequence builder previews continuity on the canvas, so identity drift is visible before you commit to NLE export.

 Variations

-One canvas template, one canonical portrait, one weekly script.
-Swap script and outfit anchor each week; the face stays locked across twelve cuts.
+One canvas template, one canonical reference, one weekly script.
+Swap script and outfit anchor each week; the same face holds across twelve cuts for the avatar drop.

 Two-character dialogue scene

-Two canonical portraits, two anchor nodes, both wired into Kling O3 for shot-reverse-shot coverage.
-Each shot inherits its own character anchor.
+Two canonical references, two anchor nodes, both wired into Kling O3 for shot-reverse-shot coverage.
+Each shot inherits its own character anchor so neither lead drifts.

 Brand mascot pose bible

-Generate the master portrait, fan out 12 outfit and expression variations on Flux Kontext, export as a static bible the design team references for years.
+Generate the master portrait, fan out a dozen outfit and expression variations on Flux Kontext, and export a static character bible the design team references for years.

 Episodic AI series intro

 Lock the protagonist once at season start.
-Each episode reuses the same anchor; the canvas template scales across thirteen episodes without per-episode re-prompting.
+Each episode reuses the same anchor; the template scales across thirteen episodes with no per-episode re-prompting.

 Related features